Skip to content

 September 2, 2025

-As faculty and students gear up for the start of term Langara College announced another round of layoffs.
-69 full-time, continuing faculty got layoff notice last week.
-That is in addition to the over 150 faculty who lost jobs in the prior two rounds of layoffs, and this does not include temporary faculty who were merely told there was no work available for them.
-Amidst this devastating scene unfolding for faculty, President Paula Burns hosted a town hall on the future of the college.
-All the while, the provincial NDP government continues to be silent about the crisis it created in our sector.
+As faculty and students were gearing up for the start of term, Langara College announced a third round of layoffs: 69 full-time continuing faculty received layoff notice last week.
+Over 150 faculty had already lost jobs in the prior two rounds of layoffs, while countless temporary faculty have merely been told there is no work available for them.
+Entire departments and programs are disappearing.
+Amidst this devastating scene unfolding for faculty and students, Langara President Paula Burns hosted a town hall on the future of the College.
+All the while, the provincial NDP government continues to ignore the crisis it created in our sector.

-“Faculty at Langara are appalled that our President would hold this PR stunt on the college’s so-called Future Focused Plan during this unprecedented crisis” said Langara Faculty Association (LFA) President Pauline Greaves Aylward.
-“Instead, we need answers about these layoffs and to hear what the plan is to rebuild the reputation of Langara College.
-It is completely tone deaf to hold an event like this while the college guts the ranks of faculty” continued Greaves Aylward.
+“Faculty at Langara are appalled that our President held this PR stunt on the College’s so-called Future Focused plan during this unprecedented crisis,” said Langara Faculty Association (LFA) President Pauline Greaves Aylward.
+“We need answers about these layoffs and a plan to rebuild the reputation of Langara College.
+It was completely tone-deaf to hold an event like this while the College guts the ranks of faculty,” continued Greaves Aylward.

-In March 2024, the federal government abruptly announced an immediate cut to the number of international student visas by 35%, starting in September 2024.
-In addition to this change, the federal government changed regulations for student work permits and ended the possible pathway to permanent residency.
-This immediate and arbitrary cut in international visas has hit Langara particularly hard as they aggressively pursued international students, with the support and encouragement of the provincial government.
+In January 2024, the federal government abruptly announced a 35% cut in new international student permits.
+In addition, the federal government subsequently changed regulations around post-graduation work permits and dramatically reduced the ability of international students to access pathways to permanent residency.
+This sudden, arbitrary policy shift has hit Langara particularly hard, as they had aggressively pursued international students with the support and encouragement of the provincial government.

-Unlike in provinces like Ontario, the NDP government has ignored the plight of the post-secondary sector in BC as jobs and programs disappear across the province.
-In response to the precipitous drop in international enrolment, the Ontario government set up a $1billion emergency fund and increased core funding for colleges and universities in its last budget.
-FPSE is calling on the BC government to do the same for institutions in this province
+Unlike in provinces such as Ontario, the NDP government has ignored the plight of the post-secondary sector as jobs and programs disappear across BC.
+In response to a precipitous drop in international enrolment, the Ontario government set up a $1 billion emergency fund and increased core funding for colleges and universities in its last budget.
+FPSE is calling on the BC government to do the same for institutions in this province.

-“Faculty who have worked their whole career to build this institution are stunned,” said Greaves Aylward.“At this time of crisis we need leadership from the province and the college administration.
+“Faculty who have worked their whole career to build this institution are stunned,” said Greaves Aylward.
+“At this time of crisis, we need leadership from the province and the College administration.
 Instead, we’re getting platitudes and PR spin.
-It is time for bold action from the province.
-The LFA is asking the college administration to demonstrate their commitment to reductions across the college, such as senior administrative positions, and find more creative solutions than simply laying off faculty.
-I am worried for our students and all of the opportunities that have now been closed off with program closures” concluded Greaves Aylward.
+The LFA is asking the College administration to demonstrate their commitment to finding more creative solutions than simply laying off faculty, such as reducing senior administrative positions.
+I am worried for our students and all of the opportunities that they are losing due to program closures,” concluded Greaves Aylward.

 Leave a Reply Cancel reply